 You can view the files flagged as potential malware using the Potential Malware Detected filter in the activity log.

 You can also configure session policies to block malware on download.

 Educate users to protect sensitive files

-For example, if a user uploads a file without an Azure Information Protection label, a message can be displayed explaining that the file contains sensitive content that requires an appropriate label.
+For example, if a user uploads a file without a sensitivity label, a message can be displayed explaining that the file contains sensitive content that requires an appropriate label.
 Similarly, if a user attempts to upload a document from an unmanaged device, a message with instructions on how to enroll that device or one that provides further explanation of why the device must be enrolled, can be displayed.